-Woodlawn Cemetery was established in 1895 to provide new burial grounds in the southeastern region of Washington, D. C. Five prominent white businessmen, from different sections of Washington had the foresight to establish a much needed cemetery for citizens of the District of Columbia and the surrounding communities.
+Woodlawn Cemetery was established in 1895 to provide new burial grounds in the southeastern region of Washington, DC.
+Five prominent white businessmen from different sections of Washington had the foresight to establish a much-needed cemetery for citizens of the District of Columbia and the surrounding communities.

-Woodlawn Cemetery was not created for any specific ethnic group or denomination, and thereby became an inter-racial, inter cultural, non-sectarian cemetery in an era of increasing "Jim Crow" segregation.
-Since its incorporation Woodlawn Cemetery interred the remains of persons who had made a great impact upon the community.
+As it was not created for any specific group or denomination, Woodlawn became an interracial, intercultural, non-sectarian cemetery in an era of increasing Jim Crow segregation.
+Since its incorporation, Woodlawn Cemetery has interred the remains of persons who had made a great impact upon the community.

 DC Inventory: June 19, 1991

-National Register Listing: December 20, 1996
+National Register: December 20, 1996